Quick Answer

 The final round is where the auction crystallizes into a single winning bidder.
 The banker's job is to design the round so the seller compares bidders on deal certainty, not just price, and to manage the hand-off to the exclusivity period without losing leverage.

-Final Round Procedure Letter
+What Does the Final Round Procedure Letter Contain?

 The banker drafts and finalizes the final round procedure letter with input from the seller and the seller's legal counsel.
 The letter sets the rules for round 2 finalists.